MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

-### Below is a tutorial on installing libraries into the Arduino IDE
+### Find additional resources below detailing libraries and methods of installation into the Arduino IDE
-#### Sourced from Arduino, please see link at bottom for complete guide
+#### Guide sourced from Arduino, please see link at bottom for complete guide

 Once you are comfortable with the Arduino software and using the built-in functions, you may want to extend the ability of your Arduino with additional libraries.